gViro/megaMon/README.md

 # megaMon
-mozilla add-on that embiggens monospaced font in safaribooksonline browser-based reader
+Firefox add-on that embiggens monospaced font in Safaribooksonline.

 to use, download the .xpi file, then in Firefox ( add-on has not been ported to Chrome yet ) goto Tools > Add-ons, click on the gear icon (Tools for all Add-ons ) and select > Install Add-on from File... then navigate to downloaded .xpi, press Open and Firefox will install the add-on.